Last Updated on

 This may seem simple, but writers frequently tap away at their keyboards with only a vague idea of what the client hopes to accomplish with a particular piece of writing.
 Should the page drive sales?
 Will it be shared on social media?
 If so, will the piece be promoted primarily on a brand’s Facebook page, reddit, or some other social network?
 Or should the piece make your client’s site look authoritative?

 Knowing the goal will shape how you create the piece and help you nail the first draft.
 If you need to drive conversions, then you’ll know to include strong, active language.
-Social media content will be punchy and fun (check out this Facebook page as an example).
+Social media content will be punchy and fun.
 And content that’s designed to boost a site’s authority will have a longer-than-usual word count and links to respectable sources.

 2) Who Is The Target Audience?